nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 for a given question, that question's contents and index will be copied to a new ArrayList of questions, and subsequently print them.

-### Edit Command - Edit Question / Answer
+### Edit Command - Edit Question / Answer / Option
 #### Brief Description of Edit Command
 The CommandEdit class in the quizhub application is responsible for handling user commands to edit the description or answer of a question.
-The CommandEdit class supports two edit commands:
+The CommandEdit class supports 2 edit commands for short answer questions and 3 edit commands for multiple choice questions:

+For short answer questions:

 - `edit [question number] /description [description]` - edits the description of the question with the specified number

-- `edit [question number] /answer [answer]` - edits the answer to the question with the specified number
+- `edit [question number] /answer [answer]` - edits the answer to the question with the specified number i.e. `edit 1 /description new description`,  `edit 2 /answer new answer`

+For multiple choice questions:

+- `edit [question number] /description [description]` - edits the description of the question with the specified number
+- `edit [question number] /answer [answer index]` - edits the answer index to the question with the specified number
+- `edit [question number] /option[option number] [new value]` - edits the option specified by the option number i.e. `edit 1 /description new description`,  `edit 2 /answer 3`, `edit 3 /option4 new option 4`

 #### Class Structure of Edit Command
 The CommandEdit class includes the following key components:

 - `qnIndex`: An integer representing the question number to be edited.
-- `newDescription`: A string representing the new description for the question (or null if not edited).
+- `editField`: A string representing the field of the question to be edited.
-- `newAnswer`: A string representing the new answer for the question (or null if not edited).
+- `newValue`: A string representing the new value to be edited into the field.

 #### Implementation of Edit Command